Crabbet Arabian Stud

+The Crabbet Arabian Stud, also known as the Crabbet Park Stud, was an English horse breeding farm that ran from 1878 to 1972 in Pound Hill, Crawley, West Sussex.

+Founding

-The Crabbet Arabian Stud, also known as the Crabbet Park Stud, was an English horse breeding farm that ran from 1878 to 1972.
-Its founder owners, husband and wife team Wilfrid Scawen Blunt and Lady Anne Blunt, decided while travelling in the Middle East to import some of the best Arabian horses to England and breed them there.
-They maintained the Sheykh Obeyd estate near Cairo to facilitate this.
-Their daughter Judith Blunt-Lytton, 16th Baroness Wentworth carried on the stud until her death.
+Its founder owners, husband and wife Wilfrid Scawen Blunt and Lady Anne Blunt, decided while travelling in the Middle East to import some of the best Arabian horses to England and breed them there.
+They also maintained the Sheykh Obeyd estate near Cairo, which facilitated this.
+Their daughter, Judith Blunt-Lytton, 16th Baroness Wentworth, carried on the stud until her death.

 The stud was sold up in 1971, but its bloodlines continue to influence the breed worldwide in the 21st century.

-Travels in Arabia
+Travels in the Middle East

-The Blunts' Arabian journeys are described in Lady Anne's books Bedouin Tribes of the Euphrates and A Pilgrimage to Nejd, based on her journals, though heavily edited by Wilfrid.
+The Blunts' Arabian journeys are described in Bedouin Tribes of the Euphrates and A Pilgrimage to Nejd, based on Anne's journals, though heavily edited by Wilfrid.
 In the winter of 1877/1878 they left Aleppo for what is now Iraq and reached the camps of Faris, a prince of the Anazzah tribe; Ferhan and other Bedouin leaders.
-Wilfrid became the blood brother of Faris.
 On a subsequent trip in 1881 the couple reached the heart of the Najd in what is now Saudi Arabia.

 Among the horses the Blunts acquired on these journeys were the bay filly Dajania, purchased on Christmas Day in 1877; a dark bay mare eventually named Queen of Sheba, purchased from the Sheykh of Gomussa and his cousin in the summer of 1878; and a chestnut mare named Rodania.
 All three have left many descendants.
 Through their connections among the tribes, the Blunts also heard of a celebrated grey stallion.
 They sent a trusted friend, Zeyd Saad el Muteyri, to buy him; the horse was named Azrek, and became an influential sire.

-Manor and forests of Worth, including Crabbet manor

-The Blunt family (and to include one generation prior, that of a female ancestor, the Gale family), of whom Wilfred was the primogeniture heir, inherited and enjoyed the manor and forests of Worth including Crabbet Park House they erected in Queen Anne Style, since the year 1698.